What Is A Blood Blister?

 The appearance of blood blisters on scrotum is never an easy thing to deal with due to the accompanying pain, irritation and embarrassment.

-An overview published by medical resource Treat MD, indicates that blood blisters on scrotum can develop as a result of Genital Herpes, Varicocele, Benign Prostatic enlargement and Venous Hypertension.
+An overview published by a medical resource, indicates that blood blisters on scrotum can develop as a result of Genital Herpes, Varicocele, Benign Prostatic enlargement and Venous Hypertension.

 Genital Herpes is a highly contagious Sexually Transmitted Disease (STD) caused by Herpes Simplex Type I and Type II viruses.
 Since the blister usually takes time to heal, it is important to have a physical examination performed by a doctor.

 Venous hypertension appears when the veins in extremities develop high blood pressure.
 The pressure causes blood to leak downwards as a result of gravity.
 This condition is medically referred to as venous insufficiency.

 Varicocele, on its part, is the swelling or enlargement of the vein.
 The condition is common in men, and is usually comes with symptoms such as scrotal swelling, recurring pain, a lump in either of the testicles and twisted veins in the scrotum.